 Who is it for?

 There are a few common reasons people choose to start eating a raw vegan diet, some of the reasons include wanting to lose weight, eating for optimal health, and the desire to detoxify the body.
-I have written more on the reasons and the benefits of starting a raw vegan diet here.

 When is the best time to start a raw vegan diet?

 You can start at any time, anywhere.
 I mean, it’ll likely be harder during winter because you’ll miss the warm cooked foods, but going raw is doable even in the cold winter months.
 At the time of me writing this post it’s late June here in Canada, summer is around the corner, all the good fruits are in season, and so now is a very ideal time to go on a raw vegan diet.

 The human body is designed to use sugars aka carbohydrates as it’s primary fuel source.
 So in order to succeed on the raw vegan diet, it’s important you get the large majority of your calories from high carb foods, so that’s sweet juicy fruit.
 The simplest way to start is by eating raw fruits and greens in their whole form.
 Just find whatever fruits is in season where you live, and eat an abundance of it until you feel full.